caiotbraga/PROJECT-GoogleSheetAPI/README.md

 # Google Sheets API Integration
 This project aims to read a spreadsheet in Google Sheets and make changes based on the data found in it.
-In this case, it is calculating the status.
+In this case, it is calculating the status of the student.

 ## Requirements
 Before using this code, follow the steps below to set up your credentials and activate the Google Sheets API: